How to clear cache in Windows 10 (step by step)

 Storage settings in Windows 10

-Note: If you don't see the Temporary files option, then click on Show more categories.
+Note: If you don't see the Temporary files option, click on Show more categories.

 Windows will now search for temporary files that can be deleted.

-6. Make sure the Thumbnails option is selected.
+1. Check the Thumbnails option is.
 You can also select other files you want to delete.

 Clear the thumbnail cache in Windows 10

 The built-in cleanup tool will now delete thumnails and other unnecessary files on your PC.
 This process may take several minutes.
-And sometimes it seems like nothing is happening.
-But you must let the program complete the process.
+Sometimes it may seem like nothing is happening.
+You must let the program complete the process.

 Windows 10 File Explorer